 Similarly, the amendment deleted a provision that permitted public employers from including a mandatory retirement age in a tenure contract, or a similar arrangement relating to tenure, if the “retirement age bears a manifest relationship to the employment in question.”
 Going forward, mandatory retirement provisions for tenured state, county and municipal employees are permissibly only if the employee is unable to adequately perform his or her job duties.

 Broader Remedies for Victims of Forced Retirements Due to Age

 Finally, the amendment removed limitations that previously required an employee who was forced to retire because of his or her age to bring a claim through to the New Jersey Division on Civil Rights (“DCR”), and limited their damages to just reinstatement with back pay (past lost wages).
 Now, such an employee also has the option of filing a lawsuit, and his or her damages potentially can include things like front pay (future lost wages), emotional distress damages and punitive damage.

 These changes to the LAD went into effect immediately.
 You can read the full text of the amendment, also known as A681, by clicking here.

 About Our Firm

-Located in Upper Montclair, Rabner Baumgart Ben-Asher & Nirenberg, P.C., handles a wide range of employment law claims under New Jersey and New York law.
+Located in Bergen County, Rabner Baumgart Ben-Asher & Nirenberg, P.C., handles a wide range of employment law claims under New Jersey and New York law.
 For example, we represent individuals who have claims of discrimination, retaliation, wrongful termination and harassment.